 The Authority is authorized to issue student loan revenue bonds to originate alternative educational loans to Maine residents for the purpose of higher education.
-As of June 30, 2019, the Authority had \$91.7 million in net bonds payable outstanding, including \$3.7 million in net bond premiums.
-The Authority retired \$14.0 million of the Series 2009, 2010, 2012, 2014 and 2017 bonds upon scheduled maturity and mandatory redemptions and issued \$42.4 million (par) of Series 2019 bonds in May 2019.
-The 2019 Series bonds were used, in part, to refinance \$33.7 million of the 2009 Series bonds.
+As of June 30, 2020, the Authority had \$88.6 million in net bonds payable outstanding, including \$3.3 million in net bond premiums.
+The Authority retired \$2.7 million of the Series 2010, 2012, 2014, 2017 and 2018 bonds upon scheduled maturity and mandatory redemptions; the \$42.4 million principal originated from the 2019 bond issue will begin principal repayments at the end of calendar year 2020.
+No new bonds in support of the Maine Loan program were issued during fiscal 2020.